 The zipper can be opened from top to bottom, bottom to top, or fully open in both directions

-The design of the knees of pants is an important point that should not be overlooked.
-The three-dimensional cut (3) design, which takes into account the movement of the body and cuts the fabric in 3D, does not restrict leg movement and follows even intense movements, greatly affecting ease of movement and comfort.
+The design of the knee area of the pants is a detail not to be overlooked.
+The three-dimensionalcut(❸), which takes body movements into consideration, does not restrict leg movement and follows even vigorous movements, greatly affecting ease of movement and comfort.

 Understanding Fabric Construction: The Difference Between 3-Layer (3L) and 2-Layer (2L)